wrritam/full_stack_assessment_skeleton/docs/README.md

   - you _may_ need to create more tables, alter existing tables to solve the exercise
   - please try to use the names "user" and "home" for "user" and "home" tables, so it's easier for us to understand

-- create a **SQL script** `99_final_db_dump.sql` containing all the changes to DB
+- create a **SQL script** `99_final_db_dump.sql` containing all the changes made by you to the DB
 - put it inside the `sql` directory under the root directory

 - make sure that:
-  - the SQL script you have created, takes the DB from its initial state to the "solved" state when it's executed
+  - the SQL script you have created, takes the DB from its initial state (as it was when you started the docker container for the first time) to the "solved" state, when it's executed

 - **techstack instructions**

-  - you can use whatever GUI / CLI you want to interact with database
+  - you can use whatever GUI / CLI you want, to interact with database
-  - but all the changes you make should be using SQL / MySQL dialect of SQL
+  - but all the changes you make should be using SQL / MySQL dialect of SQL and should be in the SQL script that you provide
-  - so you must **NOT** use Entity first development, where you write your ORM entities and generate SQL migration
+  - so you must **NOT** use Entity first development, where you write your ORM entities and generate SQL migration scripts
-  - here we want to use DB first model, and simply modify the DB through SQL
+  - instead you directly write SQL script, that makes all the changes you want to the DB

 ### solution

-> put your solution here
+> explain briefly your solution for this problem here

 ## 2. React SPA